jsplumb/jsplumb/doc/wiki/home.md

 <a name="browser"></a>
 ### Browser Compatibility
 jsPlumb 1.7.x runs on everything from IE6 up. jsPlumb 2.x runs on everything from IE9 up.
-There are some caveats, though, because of various browser/library bugs:

-  - jQuery 1.6.x and 1.7.x have a bug in their SVG implementation for IE9 that causes hover events to not get fired.
-  - jQuery 2.0 does not support IE 6,7 or 8.
-  - Safari 5.1 has an SVG bug that prevents mouse events from being passed through the transparent area of an SVG element (Safari 6.x does not seem to have the same problem)

 <a name="setup"></a>
 ### Setup